Article II - Administration

 Sec.
 70-212. - Initiation.

-Whenever the public necessity, convenience, general welfare or good zoning practice requires, the board of supervisors may, by ordinance, amend or repeal the text of this chapter or the zoning map.
-Such amendment may be initiated by the board of supervisors or the commission.
-An amendment to the map may be initiated by petition of the owner or agent of the owner of the property which is the subject of such amendment; provided that such petition shall be addressed to the board of supervisors, shall be on a standard form, and shall be accompanied by a fee in accordance with a fee schedule separately adopted by the board of supervisors.
+Whenever the public necessity, convenience, general welfare or good zoning practice requires, the board of supervisors may, by ordinance, amend or repeal the text of this chapter.
+Such amendments may be initiated by the board of supervisors or the commission, or by a property owner in accordance with procedural requirements and application requirements established by the board of supervisors.

 Sec.
 70-213. - Report by the planning commission.